 Examples of ideas and suggestions from the workforce were widespread at all the case study organisations we looked at.

 ‘Voice and representation’ has been identified as one of the seven dimensions of job quality (alongside ‘pay and benefits’, ‘terms of employment’, ‘job design and the nature of work’, ‘social support and cohesion’, ‘health and well-being’ and ‘work–life balance’.)
 Voice is particularly important in these debates as it has both instrumental and intrinsic value in promoting good-quality work.

-Workers able to express their voice in a clear and informed way are more likely to be able to secure those other aspects of a good job, including better job design, better work–life balance and so on.
-However, voice is also inherently important to workers in terms of ‘self-expression’, ‘relationship-building’ and ‘morality’.
+Voice is also inherently important to workers in terms of ‘self-expression’, ‘relationship-building’ and ‘morality’.
 In some of the companies we looked at with relatively new ICE arrangements, people talked about how much ‘staff value having a voice, where they may not have felt they had a voice before’.

 How best to implement information and consultation arrangements

 Overall, it is clear that ICE arrangements can bring a mutual benefits for employers and workforces.
 These benefits only come, however, if the arrangements put in place are meaningful and effective.
 A tick-box approach focused on narrow compliance with the letter of the regulations will not achieve this and may in fact be counterproductive.
 This section of the guide sets out the key lessons for organisations to bear in mind when establishing effective ICE arrangements.

 The best way to approach the regulations change is to act proactively in setting up effective arrangements.
 This will ensure that an information and consultation model can be established that suits your own organisation.